(E34.9) Endocrine disorder, unspecified

 Treatment and Medical Assistance

-Main goal of the Treatment: To reduce inflammation of the meninges and prevent further complications.
+Main goal of the treatment: To reduce the symptoms of the endocrine disorder and to restore the body's hormone balance.

 Icon